fbpx

 Directors of Light a Candle Uganda

 Bonny was born and raised in Kampala.
 He graduated from Makerere University with a bachelor's degree in International Business.
-His wife Julian is a statistician who resigned from her government job and dedicated her life to supporting and nurturing vulnerable children.
+His wife, Julian, is a statistician who resigned from her government job to dedicate her life to supporting and nurturing vulnerable children.

-Bonny’s passion in life is to ensure that every child is given the right to be a child; as a result, he has been key in advocating for children's rights in Uganda and has been educating parents and communities about the need of keeping children in school.
+Bonny’s passion in life is to ensure that every child is given the right to be a child.
+As a result, he has been key in advocating for children's rights in Uganda and educating parents and communities about the need to keep children in school.

-Through Light A Candle Uganda, Bonny has establishing a strong team that is creating a better world for young boys and girls of the Kampala community.
-He believes that everyone has a role to play and if we all played our parts then the world would be a better place.
+Through Light A Candle Uganda, Bonny has established a strong team that is creating a better world for the young boys and girls of the Kampala community.
+He believes that everyone has a role to play, and if we all played our parts, the world would be a better place.

 Give Monthly or One-Time